Learn how to determine your Google Grants eligibility and get started with the program.

 The primary purpose of the Google Ad Grant is to spread awareness of worthy causes and generate value for participating nonprofits.
 That’s done by achieving meaningful conversions.

-A “meaningful conversion” is simply any action someone can take that your nonprofit finds valuable to achieving your mission.
+A “meaningful conversion” is any action someone can take that your nonprofit finds valuable to achieving your mission.
 For example, Google breaks conversions down into a few primary categories:

 • Purchase or Sale: Donations, purchases, membership sales, ticket sales, and so on